trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

 ## Schedule [not finished yet]

-* I have to finish my master project at first days of June and need to work hard on it before this dates.
-But after 5-th of June I will be free from any work and studies.
-It means that I'm ready to a lot of time on GSoC.
+* I have to finish my master project at last days of May and need to work hard on it before this dates.
+But after that, in June I will be free from any work and studies.
+It means that I will have a lot of time for GSoC.
-I see the following plan for me:
+According to this I see the following time distribution for GSoC:
     - April - May - 8-10 hours per week.
-    - June  - August 30 - 40-50 hours per week.
+    - June  - August - 40-50 hours per week.

 * Schedule.
-First steps.
-    - I've started with installing git and studying how to work with it.
-    - Then I'll clone repository of sympy and I'll write some tests for some parts of sympy or submit other EasyToFix patch.
-    - Then I will deep inside polys module looking for things that could be improved in easy way.
-    - After I'll get closer with algorithms and methods listed in _Idea_ paragraph and polys module I will choose one of the method provided efficient multivariate polynomial arithmetics and GCD algorithm and implement it.
+    * April - May
+        - read documentation, learn the sources of SymPy, especially _polys_ module.
+        - read the resources that I will need to implement the algorithms (see _Sources_ paragraph).
+        - figure out how to use and configure git for work, make some patches (add tests, fix bugs, push EasyToFix pathces and patches related to polys module).
+        - think out and come to agreement with mentor about design of effective multivariate polynomials with different representations - dense recursive and distributed.

+    * June - August
+        - start with implementing Karatsuba's polynomial multiplication algorithm.
+Althought this algorithm manipulates with univariate polynomials I think this is a good start point of improving _polys_ module.
+Implementing of well-known algorithm helps me to concentrate here on commit procedure rules, common development workflow in SymPy and prepares me for future more complicated commits.
+        - integrate Karatsuba's polynomial multiplication algorithm instead of classic multiplication algorithm where it brings profit.
+        - implement EEZ-GCD algorithm.
+        - implement coefficient prediction sub-algorithm of EEZ.
+        - implement arithmetic, i.e. addition, subtraction, multiplication and division of multivariate polynomials with usage of dynamic arrays, heaps and packed exponent vectors data structures.
+        - integrate above arithmetic algorithms for sparse multivariate polynomials.
+        - implement efficient multivariate polynomial factorization over finite fields.
+        - continue work with _polys_ module.
+Implement support of non-commutative polynomials.

 ## Sources